yeephycho/densenet-tensorflow/README.md

 # DenseNet-Tensorflow
-A refactor of densenet in low level tensorflow API.
+An implementation of densenet in low level tensorflow API.
+Focus on performance, scalability and stability.

 No tf.slim